Half-Shot/half-shot.github.io/content/blog/leafpipe/index.md

 ### Final thoughts

 This project was only made possible by the hard work of the Wayshot project for showing me how to capture a frame from a Wayland compositor, and
-BlankParenthesis for developing visualisation software for pipewire streams.
+BlankParenthesis for developing visualisation software for Pipewire streams.

+I'm sure you have noticed by now dear reader, that this could work for any set of network addressable lights rather than just a particular brands particular product.
+Yes.
+Definitely.
+But I think I'll leave that as a future idea for someone with other lights to pick up 😉.

 You can check out the code on [GitHub](https://github.com/Half-Shot/leafpipe) and it should compile and run for anyone with a Nanoleaf Shapes device (and of course, you must run a Linux setup with Wayland and Proton).